-1. Length of ownership

-How long have you owned the property?
-5year 8 months

-2. Council tax

-Which Council Tax band is your property in?
-(Please circle) A B C D E F G H

-3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)

-• Garage

-Allocated parking space

-• Driveway

-Shared parking

-On street

-Resident permit

-Metered parking

-Other (please specify):

-4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+1. Length of ownership How long have you owned the property?
+Parents purchased the house in 1998 having lived in the house since 1958, renting from local council.
+My brothers and I were added to the deeds in 2004 as my mother was going for major surgery and my father was in a nursing home with Alzheimer's disease.
+2. Council tax Which Council Tax band is your property in?
+(Please tick one) Ex Council property ☑ A ☐ B ☐ C ☐ D ☐ E ☐ F ☐ G ☐ H 3.
+Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify): 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☐ No